Pebaz/tidbytes/README.md

 split order as an future extension, should it prove it’s utility.

 The most common orders are left-to-right (little endian) and right-to-left (big endian).
-Big endian matches how things are written while little endian matches zero-indexing of bytes.
+Big endian matches how numbers are written while little endian matches zero-indexing of bytes.

 Although it is commonly thought that bits always go from right-to-left, on